SPICT-LIS™ helps identify people in low-income settings with life shortening conditions earlier.

 Too frail for cancer treatment.

-Dementia and frailty
+Dementia or frailty

 Unable to dress, walk or eat without help.